Yehdar/Backend-Bad-Habit-Tracker/README.md

-# DO YOU NEED AN AUTOMATED TO ENCOURAGE YOU TO QUIT YOUR BAD HABITS??
+# DO YOU NEED AN AUTOMATED HABIT TRACKER TO ENCOURAGE YOU TO QUIT YOUR BAD HABITS??
 WELL LOOK NO FURTHER!!

 # DETAILS
 - Created a backend bad habit tracker with python back in July/August 2022 that automated and documented the time and money saved.